tonystr/tonystr.github.io/public/articles/autotiling/index.md

     ]`}
 ](Autotiling.jsx)

 Let's arrange them from lowest bitflag value to highest.
-Try to look for some patterns in how they line up, before you continue reading:
+Try to look for some patterns in how they line up.

 ![src='./images/grass-t16.png'](GrassTileStripImage.jsx)